 Janet spent fifteen years as a corporate lawyer in New York, she even got to do a little writing on the side (she co-authored The Executive Compensation Answer Book, which was published by Panel Publishers back in 1991).
 But when her first and second children were born, she decided to change her lifestyle.
 She and her husband transformed their lives in 1997, moving to Los Angeles and switching careers.
 Janet became a grantwriter (and will tell anyone who will listen that the grants she’s written have resulted in more than $26 million for the amazing non-profits she is proud to represent) and took up writing fiction.

 There was never any question about the topic of the fiction: Janet has harbored a passion for the Tudor Kings and Queens since her parents let her stay up late to watch the televised Masterpiece Theatre series (both The Six Wives of Henry VIII and Elizabeth R) when she was *cough* eight years old.
 One of the highlights of Janet’s youth was being allowed to visit the Pierpont Morgan Library on a day when it was closed to the public and examine books from Queen Elizabeth’s personal library and actual letters that the young Princess Elizabeth (technically Lady Elizabeth…) had written.

 Janet is thrilled to have released the first book in The Seymour Saga series: Jane the Quene was published last year.
-The second book, The Path to Somerset, will chronicle Edward Seymour’s rise after Jane’s death to become Lord Protector of England and Duke of Somerset – taking us right through Henry’s crazy years; it will be out late 2017 or early 2018.
+The second book, The Path to Somerset, will chronicle Edward Seymour’s rise after Jane’s death to become Lord Protector of England and Duke of Somerset – taking us right through Henry’s crazy years; it will be out in early-to-mid 2018.
 Finally, the third book, The Boy King, will cover the reign of Jane’s son, Edward VI, and the string of betrayals he suffered.